How to Connect with CLA Students

-When requesting a virtual interview schedule in Handshake, indicate virtual in the schedule title (for example, “Your Organization’s UMN Fall Virtual Interviews”).
+When requesting a virtual interview schedule in Handshake, indicate virtual in the schedule title (for example, “Your Organization’s UMN Spring or Fall Virtual Interviews”).
 CLA Employer Engagement staff will be in touch with you to coordinate details after your request has been received.

 Handshake is the University of Minnesota’s job posting system where you can post employment opportunities (internship, full-time and volunteer opportunities)—for free—collect candidate résumés, register for events, schedule on-campus interviews, and more.

 Do you have an idea for a recruiting event you’d like to try—either something new or an event you’ve done successfully on other campuses?
 We can partner with you and make it happen!
 Sample recruiting events: